Benzidrine/LosingChessConsole/README.md

 * Machine learning

 # Note by Benzidrine
 For myself as a contributor I feel I have led this project as far as I meant to.
 While it would be fun to setup a local database and train an AI for this, I have decided to pursue a new developmemnt using some principles I learned from this one.
-I will still take a look at any issues and there is another Contributor that is still interested in further development.
+I will still take a look at any issues and there is another Contributor, MechatronicsGuyPal, that is still interested in further development.

 # Game Reference
 https://en.wikipedia.org/wiki/Losing_Chess